All the Good Stuff

 The search for this product began when I woke up and realized how important Omega 3s are to our horses (and to us as well).
 Omega 3s are essential for horses.
 Not just for shining on the outside but for shining on the inside too.
 Omega 3s fight inflammation, they are essential for a healthy robust immune system, they can improve bone and joint health, restore cracked and brittle hooves and support strong solid hoof growth, they can eliminate sweet itch and bug-bite sores, they are recommended for horses with insulin resistance and Cushings, and can reduce symptoms of metabolic syndrome, all while promoting shiny, healthy coats and smoother skin texture!
 Our Stormy looks like she has been shellacked.
 Seriously.
 It’s the shiniest winter coat I’ve ever seen.

 Every domestic horse on the planet needs Omega 3 supplementation because no one, horse or human, can manufacture their own Omega 3s.
 A horse in the wild will get his Omega 3 needs from the many varied kinds of fresh native grasses that have never been exposed to chemical fertilizers, pesticides, herbicides, and never been GMO’d.
 Domestic pastures virtually always come up short because they’ve been exposed to one or all of the above, and grass hay loses its Omega 3s when it is cut and dried, so the horse (like the human) needs Omega 3 supplementation.
+Try Horseshine and be your own judge.
+Save 10% by clicking this link.

 If you are currently supplementing Omega 3 using another product, I encourage you to go read the label.
 I have for every major Omega 3 product out there.
 You will find no other brand using such a high quality flax.
 Many don’t even use pure flax, opting for a less expensive and less effective flax by-product like flax meal.
 And most other Omega 3 products will contain some combination of those added sugars or grains that turn into sugar once inside your horse, or hydrogenated vegetable oils, or soy, and/or artificial (chemical) preservatives.